Mass–action ratio

-The mass–action ratio, often denoted by $\Gamma$, is the ratio of product concentrations to reactant concentrations at one given time which may be at equilibrium or not.
+The mass–action ratio, often denoted by $\Gamma$, is the ratio of the product concentrations, p, to reactant concentrations, s.
+The concentrations may or may not be at equilibrium.

 This assumes that the stoichiometric amounts are all unity.
 If not, then each concentration must be raised to the power of its corresponding stoichiometric amount.
 If the product and reactant concentrations are at equilibrium then the mass–action ratio will equal the equilibrium constant.
 At equilibrium:

 The ratio of the mass–action ratio to the equilibrium constant is often called the disequilibrium ratio, denoted by the symbol $\rho$.